Stafil0/cursor-memory-bank-analyze/README.md

 ### Step 2: Setting Up Custom Modes in Cursor

-**This is the most critical and challenging part of the setup.** You'll need to manually create six custom modes in Cursor and copy the instruction content from the provided files:
+**This is the most critical and challenging part of the setup.** You'll need to manually create seven custom modes in Cursor and copy the instruction content from the provided files:

 #### How to Add a Custom Mode in Cursor